 “This is not the blessing I would have chosen.”
 I can see now how large the “I” in that statement looms, the “I” who chooses, the “I" who knows best without having tasted, without daring to imagine something beyond what's familiar and known.
 Over time, over conversation, the prayer continues and grows in wisdom, “This is not the blessing I would have chosen.
 But who’s to say that I would’ve chosen best?
 And, it is a blessing none-the-less.
 Please, God, help me to receive it.”

-These babies are my cookies and God has placed them on the table before me, “Sit down, now,” she says, "Taste and see that the Lord is good."
-And I do like them, I love them in fact and I can say nothing more, but “Thank you and thank you and thank you.”
+These babies are my cookies and God has placed them on the table before me.
+“Sit down, now,” God says, "Taste and see that the Lord is good."
+And I do like them, I love them in fact, and I can say nothing more, but “Thank you, and thank you, and thank you.”